abdullahkhilji/MovieRS/README.md

 ### 2.2.
 Item Item Collaborative Filtering (IICF)
 In IICF the algorithm selects the movies most closest to the movies the user has already rated and takes this similarity score and ratings of the movies the user has rated into consideration and gives suggestions based on the highest ratings predicted.
 The similarity is based on Pearson Correlation.
 ### 3.3.
 Matrix Factorisation (MF)
+The strength of matrix factorization is the that it can gather information that are not seen directly but can be visualized by analyzing user's behavior.
+Using this criteria we can judge the user's opinion regarding th particular movie.
+This method is the most viable option for recommender systems.